varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 - The model is very small (<124M active params) and has a unique architecture.
 - Adam is used instead of Muon on a few parameters: the linear output head, the embedding dimension, and a few scalar constants, though this is "standard" for Muon.
 - Adam is stepped with twice the number of gradient accumulation steps as Muon.
 Effectively, it has a 2x batch size than Muon.
 In the experiment in [[#(2) Batch size scheduling|Section 2]], I've scaled the Adam learning rate according to the square-root law.

 %%

-In the hyperparameter sweep, batch sizes $> 64 \times 16384$ tokens seemed too large for my token budget.
-In particular, the number of total steps was low, which increased variability.
-The Modded NanoGPT speedrun uses a batch size of $16 \times 16384$ for a token budget of approx $570M$ tokens.

-On September 30th, the Modded NanoGPT speedrun was optimized by decreasing Muon's batch size by 33%, shaving $\approx 1.7$ seconds off the record time.
-On October 24th, *Normuon*, a variant of Adaptive Muon, was added to Modded NanoGPT, which sped up convergence by approximately $\approx 0.8$ seconds.
-A few days later, I cut the learning rate in half and saved $\approx 1.9$ more seconds.
-Reviewing the relationship between learning rate and batch size can help us understand why this worked, and how we can squeeze out additional benefits.  %%
-%%
 ## (4) Related work
 The following chart has been tweeted in evidence that $\eta \propto \sqrt{B}$ holds for Muon: